bugzilla/bugzilla/docs/en/rst/using/understanding.rst

    having one or more Components in it.

 *Version:*
-   The "Version" field is usually used for versions of a product which have been released, and is set to indicate which versions of a Component have the particular problem the bug report is about.
+   The "Version" field usually contains the numbers or names of released versions of the product.
+It is used to indicate the version(s) affected by the bug report.

 *Hardware (Platform and OS):*
    These indicate the computing environment where the bug was found.

 *Importance (Priority and Severity):*
-   The bug assignee uses the Priority field to prioritize his or her bugs.
+   The Priority field is used to prioritize bugs, either by the assignee, or someone else with authority to direct their time such as a project manager.
 It's a good idea not to change this on other people's bugs.
 The default values are P1 to P5.

    The Severity field indicates how severe the problem is - from blocker ("application unusable") to trivial ("minor cosmetic issue").
 You